Interop-community/reference-auth/README.md

 ### How do I set up?
 This project uses Java 8.
 Please make sure that your Project SDK is set to use Java 8.

+### Preconditions
+Need a mysql an empty mysql schema named `oic`.
+The default Character Set for the schema needs to be `Latin1`.
+This schema will be populated as you start your server.

 #### Step 1: Maven Build
 In the terminal, run the following command: